d-schmidt/learnprogramming/docs/_posts/2016-01-02-what-is-programming.md

 It might seem boring and simple, but if you are starting fresh, start small.
 You might skip forward in the tutorials if you already know some or all of the basic building blocks of programs.

 ### Training Algorithmic Thinking
-Being able abstract the project managers whish to be able login into the forum using Facebook into an algorithm and lines of code is something you can train.
+Being able abstract the project managers whish to be able login to the forum using Facebook into an algorithm and lines of code is something you can train.
 This does not require a programming language or reading any more chapters.

 There is a simple [exercise](https://www.reddit.com/r/learnprogramming/wiki/faq#wiki_how_can_i_improve_my_skill_to_convert_tasks.2Fproblems_into_programs_.28algorithmic_thinking.29.3F "/r/learnprogramming") to help you build this skill: